hazzanajao/BookingManagerApp/README.md

 Hint: Picture references of the test coverage can be seen from the attached pictures.

-Important Remarks: This project was organised by Integrify Finland one of the leading Software Development Consultancy Company.
+Important Remarks: This project was organised by Integrify Finland, one of the leading Software Development Consultancy Companies in Finland.

 To run this program follow these steps below:
 1. Create a work directory on your computer